JTzLinux/WP-AutoInstaller/README.md

 ## Windows - With a SQL installation
 Preview: [![Preview of SQL](https://img.youtube.com/vi/xGu1ZyKtlS0/0.jpg)](https://www.youtube.com/watch?v=xGu1ZyKtlS0)

+## Important Notes

+- This script is designed for use on Windows systems.
+- Running the script as an administrator is required.
+- The script only supports 64-bit Windows.
+- The script will generate random passwords for the database user and MariaDB root user, which are saved in a text file on your desktop called `Login.txt`. **DO NOT LOSE THIS FILE**, as it contains the only record of your generated passwords.
+If desired, change these passwords after running the script.

+## Installation
 Currently, passwords cannot be set using this script.
 However, I will explain how you can set them later.

 If you don't have a SQL installation, use "Wordpress-Installer-Auto_WithSQL.bat".
 After running it, the script will handle everything *(mostly)* on its own.
 Once the script is finished, you should find a file called "Login.txt" on your desktop.
 You will need this file for logging in and accessing the WordPress page.